 - Avoid gimmicks or clichés - "My name is Malia Obama.
 Just kidding- did I get your attention?" -- NO!
-Are you taking this seriously? - "The purpose of this statement is to submit my application for the \\\\\\ fellowship."
+Are you taking this seriously? - "The purpose of this statement is to submit my application for the fellowship."
 NO!
 I'm already bored. - "I believe the children are our future."
 NO!
 That is a song.
 An old song.
-And it's a given. - Be authentic!
+And it's cliché. - Be authentic!
 Authenticity inspires interest - "One might ask themselves, 'What is the responsibility of the one to the many' in this day and age."
 NO!
-Do you really talk like that? - Draw the reader in leave them wanting to read more - "When I was twelve, I had an experience that would change my life forever."
+Do you really talk like that? - Draw the reader in leave them wanting to read more - "He didn't mean to do it, but it happened anyway and it changed my life."
 YES!
 What happened? - "Every morning when I wake up, the first thing I do is dance." -- YES!
 Really?
 That's different...why do you do that? - "There is an old abandoned building on the corner of Main and Palm in my hometown called 'Alder's Mill."
 YES!
 What is so special about Alder's Mill?
 How will this relate to our application and award?